Rare Primate Species Recognized by Its Unique Sneezing Trait

 Social Structure and Diet

-Like many other primates, Rhinopithecus strykeri lives in social groups, typically composed of several individuals, including males, females, and their offspring.
-These groups are organized hierarchically, with a dominant male leading the group.
-The dominant male protects the group from predators and ensures cohesion.
+Like many other primates, Rhinopithecus strykeri lives in social groups typically composed of several individuals, including adult males, females, and their offspring at various developmental stages.
+These groups are organized hierarchically, with a dominant male at the center, protecting the group from external threats and maintaining internal cohesion.
+The structure of these groups shares broad similarities with other snub-nosed monkey species, though detailed field studies of R. strykeri remain limited due to the difficulty of accessing and observing populations in their remote, high-altitude habitat.

 Conservation Status and Challenges